diaspora/diaspora/README.markdown

     layout: post
     ---

-Octopress adds some custom paramaters to give you more publishing flexibility and you can [read about those here](#include_link), but for now.
-Go ahead and type up a sample post or use some [inspired filler](http://baconipsum.com/).
+Now, go ahead and type up a sample post, or use some [inspired filler](http://baconipsum.com/).
+Save and refresh your browser, and you should see the new post show up in your blog index.

-{% pullquote %}
-  When writing longform posts, I find it helpful to include pullquotes, which help those scanning a post discern whether or not a post is helpful.
-  It is important to note, {" pullquotes are merely visual in presentation and should not appear twice in the text. "} That is why it is prefered to use a CSS only technique for styling pullquotes.
-{% endpullquote %}

-## Generate Your Blog

-    rake preview

-This will generate your blog, watch your `sass` and `source` directories for changes regenerating automatically, and mount Jekyll's built in webbrick server.
-Open your browser to `http://localhost:4000` and check it out.

-If you'd rather use [POW](http://pow.cx) to serve up your site, you can do this instead.

-    cd ~/.pow
-    ln -s /path/to/octopress

-    #Then generate your site
-    rake watch

-`rake watch` does the same thing as `rake preview` except it doesn't mount Jekyll's webbrick server.
+Octopress does more than this though.
+Check out [Blogging with Octopress](#include_link) to learn about cool features which help make blogging easier and more beautiful.

-### Configure Octopress
+## Configuring Octopress

+I've tried to keep configuring Octopress fairly simple.
+Here's a list of files for configuring Octopress.

+    _config.yml       # Main config (Jekyll blog settings) Rakefile          # Config for Rsync deployment
+    config.rb         # Compass config

+    sass/custom/_colors.scss      # change your blog's color scheme sass/custom/_layout.scss      # change your blog's layout
+    sass/custom/_styles.scss      # override your blog's styles

-Octopress keeps configurations in two places, the `Rakefile` and the `_config.yml`.
+Octopress keeps it's main configurations in two places, the `Rakefile` and the `_config.yml`.
+You probably won't have to change anything in the rakefile except the deployment configurations (if you're going to [deploy with Rsync over SSH](#deploy_with_rsync)).

-In the `rakefile` you'll want to set up your deployment configurations.

-    ## -- Rsync Deploy config -- ##
+## Deploying

+### Deploying with Rsync via SSH

-    # Be sure your public key is listed in your server's ~/.ssh/authorized_keys file
+Add your server configurations to the `Rakefile` under Rsync deploy config.
+To deploy with Rsync, be sure your public key is listed in your server's `~/.ssh/authorized_keys` file.

-    ssh_user      = "mathisweb@imathis.com"
+    ssh_user      = "user@domain.com"
-    document_root = "~/dev.octopress.org/"
+    document_root = "~/website.com/"

-    ## -- Git deploy config -- ##
-    source_branch = "source" # this compiles to your deploy branch deploy_branch = "master" # For user/organization pages, use "master" for project pages use "gh-pages"

-If you want to deploy with github pages, read [http://pages.github.com](http://pages.github.com) for guidance.

-TODO : Write _configt.yml instructions…
+Now if you run `rake deploy` in your terminal, your `public` directory will be synced to your server's document root.

+### Deploying to Github Pages

+To setup deployment, you'll want to clone your target repository into the `_deploy` directory in your Octopress project.
+If you're using Github project pages, clone the repository for that project, eg `git@github.com:username/project.git`.
+If you're using Github user or organization pages, clone the repository `git@github.com:usernem/username.github.com.git`.

+    # For Github project pages:
+    git clone git@github.com:username/project.git _deploy
+    rake init_deploy[gh-pages]

+    # For Github user/organization pages:
+    git clone git@github.com:username/username.github.com _deploy
+    rake init_deploy[master]

+    # Now to deploy, you'll run
+    rake push

+The `init_deploy` rake task takes a branch name as an argument and creates a [new empty branch](http://book.git-scm.com/5_creating_new_empty_branches.html), adds an initial commit, and pushes it to the origin remote.
+This prepares your branch for easy deployment.
+The `rake push` task copies the generated blog from the `public` directory to the `_deploy` directory, adds new files, removes old files, sets a commit message, and pushes to Github.
+Then Github will queue your site for publishing (which usually occurs within minutes).

 ## License
 (The MIT License)